-The University of Maryland hosts a University-wide commencement ceremony in May.
+The University of Maryland hosts University-wide commencement ceremonies in December and May.
 All students who are graduating are invited to participate in the University-wide ceremony during their graduating semester.
 A limited number of tickets are given for the University-wide ceremonies.

-The iSchool hosts its own formal graduation ceremony annually in May.
+The iSchool hosts its own formal graduation ceremony biannually in December and May.
 Staff, faculty, fellow students and friends and family have the opportunity to attend.
-Tickets are not required but we do ask that you RSVP for yourself and your guests.
+Tickets will be distributed through the iSchool Student Services Office.